 Our advice is to have your eyes open if you choose a compound model like this one.
 For about the same price, you could by your child the SkyQuest XT6 (above).
 Its six inch mirror has 5x more light gathering power than this 90mm NexStar.
-Granted, it’s not as easy to find objects with a Dob, but they will look a lot better when you do.
+Granted, it’s not as easy to find objects in the sky with a Dob, but they will look a lot better when you do.

-Kids Vacation: Orion GoScope 90mm
+Kids Vacation: Orion GoScope 80mm

-This 90mm Orion TravelScope offer something a bit different compared to the rest of the models in our list.
+This 80mm Orion TravelScope offer something a bit different compared to the rest of the models in our list.
 This is a great little scope for a kids vacation.
 It weighs 6.5lbs, is supplied with its own carry case and used just about anywhere with a stable platform.

 Summer breaks and spring camping trips, with time away from the TV, are great times to get any child engaged in backyard astronomy.
 With this model, it’s super simple too, place it on a sturdy platform and point it in the right direction – that’s it!

 The GoScope comes with two eyepieces, both provide low magnification best suited for brighter, larger objects like the moon, Jupiter and Saturn.
 You could buy a lower sized eyepiece for a higher magnification of dimmer objects like Mars and even a bright star cluster or two.